 - Identify the mechanism of action of methamphetamine.

 - Describe the adverse effects of methamphetamine when used medically.

 - Summarize the toxicity of methamphetamine.

-- Explain the importance of improving care coordination among the interprofessional team to enhance the delivery of care for patients who either are or have previously misused methamphetamine, or who may require it therapeutically.
+- Explain the importance of improving care coordination among the interprofessional team to enhance care delivery for patients who either are or have previously misused methamphetamine or who may require it therapeutically.

 Methamphetamine is one of the powerful stimulants of the central nervous system (CNS).
 It is sometimes used as a second-line treatment for attention deficit hyperactivity disorder and obesity; however, methamphetamine is better known as a recreational drug.

 Methamphetamine was first discovered in 1893 from two chemical subgroups: dextromethamphetamine and levomethamphetamine.
 After two decades, in 1919, methamphetamine originated from amphetamine in Japan.
 Later in the 1930s, the drug was introduced to the United States as a bronchial inhaler and a nasal decongestant.
 Later, it was used to treat obesity.
 Overall, the term methamphetamine refers to an equal mixture of dextromethamphetamine and levomethamphetamine in their pure amine forms.
 Prescribing this medication is limited due to its neurotoxic potential and risk of recreational use as a euphoriant.
 Today, there are safer medications of choice with the same treatment efficacy, and hence, the use of methamphetamines in the United States is very limited.

 Due to illicit trafficking and recreational use of racemic methamphetamine, levomethamphetamine, and dextromethamphetamine, the agent is a schedule II controlled substance in the United States and the United Nations Convention on Psychotropic Substances.